-Natural cheeses are also safe, but pregetables just before eating.
-If you use any become oily on the surface. mustard, mayonnaise, or salau dressmay become oily on the surface.
+Natural cheeses are also safe, but Dergarable prototore cating.
+If you use any become oily on the surface. mustaid, mayonnaise, or salau dressmay become oily on the surface.
 And, of course, there is no potential microbial hazard in a peanut butter sandwich!